What are Awareness Ribbons?

 - Purple and Silver are the colors representing International Overdose Awareness Day (IOAD).
 Silver is the awareness color for drug overdose (fatal or nonfatal), and purple is the awareness color for opioid addiction.

 - The Autism Infinity Symbol is becoming a popular alternative to the puzzle pieces autism symbols as well as a symbol for Neurodiversity.

 - Represents the fight against colorectal cancer.
 The hope is the Blue Star Universal Symbol will be integrated into existing group awareness efforts and incorporated into materials as a representation of the collective fight against colorectal cancer.

 - Blue Diabetes Circle Awareness.
-The awareness ribbon color for Diabetes was gray, however more commonly diabetes is now symbolized by the blue circle, as designated by the International Diabetes Federation.
+The awareness ribbon color for Diabetes was gray, however diabetes is now symbolized by the blue circle, as designated by the International Diabetes Federation.

 - FOXG1 is a severe neurological condition characterized by seizures, small head size, inability to control body movements, and lack of speech.

-- Pink Ribbon Red Ribbon will expand the availability of vital cervical cancer screening and treatment and breast care education - especially for women most at risk of getting cervical cancer in developing nations because they are HIV-positive.
+- Pink Ribbon Red Ribbon will expand the availability of vital cervical cancer screening and treatment and breast care education.

-- Trisomy Awareness ribbon - These ribbons were created by the Support Organization for Trisomy (www.trisomy.org) to represent all forms of Trisomy.
+- Trisomy Awareness ribbon - Created by the Support Organization for Trisomy to represent all forms of Trisomy.